 Direct Eye Care Services

 HCP's model begins with bringing high-quality care to those who need it most.
 Of the more than 39 million people worldwide suffering from unnecessary blindness, more than half are due to cataract – which can be surgically treated.
-Most of these people live in the developing world, where poor nutrition and limited access to eye care can mean a life limited by needless blindness.
+Most of these people live in low to middle income countries, where poor nutrition and limited access to eye care can mean a life limited by needless blindness.

 Empowering Local Eye Care